Care means

 Beth has more than 25 years of experience in developing and administering community-based supportive services for older adults and their families.
 With a broad understanding of gerontology, family caregiving, community involvement issues and nonprofit management, she has provided leadership in a number of collaborative entities and multi-sector partnerships to champion aging as a positive and integral part of family and community life.
 Beth holds a BA in Psychology from Carleton College, and a master’s degree in Social Work from the University of Minnesota.

-Sarah Gavin, LSW
+Sarah Gavin, LGSW

 Caregiving & Aging Social Worker